-Using Survey123 with a Bad Elf GPS Receiver
+Using Survey123 for ArcGIS with a Bad Elf GPS Receiver

 The process of working with a Bad Elf GPS receiver is simple.
 If you are using iOS, all you will need to do is pair with the Bad Elf accessory and it will provide location services to Survey 123.
 Survey123 will instantly benefit from the enhanced accuracy of the Bad Elf external receiver.
 The Bad Elf utility app for iOS allows owners of any Bad Elf GPS accessory to check the health of the Bad Elf hardware, view the GPS data being received, transfer and view trip logs, and install firmware updates.

 For Android there are a few additional steps.
 Users on Android will need to download and install a Bluetooth connector application from the Google Play store such as Bluetooth GPS.
 You will need to turn on a setting called “Allow Mock Locations” in the developer options to complete the process.
 With the app installed and the Android phone or tablet configured, Survey123 will get its location from the Bad Elf external receiver.